LucaA0111/Java-Password-Generator/README.md

 # PasswordGenerator

-Password Generator is a simply apllication that allows you to randomly generate numeric, text, alphanumeric and alphanumeric + symbols passwords from 8 to 20 characters.
+Password Generator is a simply Java apllication that allows you to randomly generate numeric, text, alphanumeric and alphanumeric + symbols passwords from 8 to 20 characters.

 ## Deploying to Production